jeremydaly/lambda-api/README.md

 For detailed release notes see [Releases](https://github.com/jeremydaly/lambda-api/releases).

 ### v0.5: Remove Bluebird Promises Dependency
-Now that AWS Lambda supports Node v8.10, asynchronous operations can be handled more efficiently with `async/await` rather than with promise.
-The core Lambda API execution engine has be rewritten to take advantage of `async/await`, which means we no longer need to depend on Bluebird.
+Now that AWS Lambda supports Node v8.10, asynchronous operations can be handled more efficiently with `async/await` rather than with promises.
+The core Lambda API execution engine has been rewritten to take advantage of `async/await`, which means we no longer need to depend on Bluebird.
 We now have **ZERO** dependencies.

 ### v0.4: Binary Support
 Binary support has been added!
 This allows you to both send and receive binary files from API Gateway.
 For more information, see [Enabling Binary Support](#enabling-binary-support).

-### v0.3: Breaking Change
+### v0.3: New Instantiation Method
 Please note that the invocation method has been changed.
 You no longer need to use the `new` keyword to instantiate Lambda API.
 It can now be instantiated in one line:

  ```javascript